React Native vs Flutter: Which One is Better for 2023? 3 React Native vs Flutter: Which One is Better for 2023?

 • React Native Material Kit

-Community Support
+Community support

 Pros and cons of React Native

-Both Flutter and React Native have some peculiarities that make them more or less attractive.
+Flutter and React Native have some peculiarities that make them more or less attractive.
 Here, we will dwell upon the pros and cons of the RN.
-Netguru presents their vision on pros and cons of React Native:
+Netguru presents their vision on the pros and cons of React Native:

 Pros of React Native